why we care ?!

 main tourist destinations in the world.

-passengers who arrived on 1,335 cruise ships in Cozumel and the Costa Maya.
+increase from 2017) were recorded in QRoo including the Riviera Maya and Cozumel.
+This total number also includes 5,523,882 passengers who arrived on 1,674 cruise ships in Cozumel and the Costa Maya.

 Though the tourism industry is a powerful engine that drives QRoo’s social and economic development it is also a large contributor to the increase in waste, especially plastic bottles.

-If we assume for a moment that these 17 million visitors in 2017 each drank ONLY two bottles of water we can estimate that 34 million water bottles per year, or about 93,000 plastic bottles per day, were used.
-And, of those bottles, a third (or more!) ended up somewhere in landfills, our ocean, cenotes, beaches, jungle, and streets!
+If we assume for a moment that these 13.5 million visitors in 2018 each drank ONLY two bottles of water we can estimate that 27 million water bottles per year, or about 74,000 plastic bottles per day, were used.
+And, of those bottles, a half (or more!) ended up somewhere in landfills, our ocean, cenotes, beaches, jungle, and streets!

 A shockingly high number!
 And these numbers do not take into account the population of QRoo,